-1. Consists largely of an adjustment to expense all meals and entertainment, of oilwell bonus payments written off, of adjustments for insurance companies and savings and loan associations,
+Consists largely of an adjustment to expense all meals and entertainment, of oilwell bonus payments written off, of adjustments for insurance companies and savings and loan associations, of amortization of intangible assets, residential real estate disposal costs, of tax-exempt interest income and of timing adjustments.

-- 2. Consists of the Farm Credit System and the Federal Home Loan Banks and amounts paid to U.S. Treasury by Federal Reserve banks. - 3.
-Consists of nonprofit organizations serving business and of credit unions. - 4.
-Intellectual property products consists of software, research and development, and entertainment, literary, and artistic originals. - 5.
-Consists of disaster losses valued at historic-cost basis less net insurance receipts for disasterrelated losses valued at replacement cost. - 6.
-Includes the imputed financial service charge paid by corporations to domestic securities dealers who do not charge an explicit commission. - 7.
-Employer expenses for defined benefit employee pension plans include actual employer contributions, imputed employer contributions, and imputed interest for unfunded (or overfunded) actuarial liability. - 8.
-Beginning with 1984, the investment taxcredit is included in other taxcredits (line 28). - 9.
-Consists largely of an adjustment to remove capital gains distributions of regulated investment companies.
+2. Consists of the Farm Credit System and the Federal Home Loan Banks and amounts paid to U.S. Treasury by Federal Reserve banks.

+3. Consists of nonprofit organizations serving business and of credit unions.

+4. Intellectual property products consists of software, research and development, and entertainment, literary, and artistic originals.

+5. Consists of disaster losses valued at historic-cost basis less net insurance receipts for disaster-related losses valued at replacement cost.

+Includes the imputed financial service charge paid by corporations to domestic securities dealers who do not charge an explicit commission.
+Employer expenses for defined benefit employee pension plans include actual employer contributions, imputed employer contributions, and

+Employer expenses for defined benefit employee pension plans include actual employer contributions, imputed employer contributions, and imputed interest for unfunded (or overfunded) actuarial liability.
+Benefits and the imputed is included in education and its (included).

+8. Beginning with 1984, the investment tax credit is included in other tax credits (line 28).

+9. Consists largely of an adjustment to remove capital gains distributions of regulated investment companies and real estate investment trusts.